TWO CREDITS ARE BETTER THAN ONE!

 Triton College is required by law to inform students of the Family Educational Rights and Privacy Act (FERPA), which involves keeping student records confidential.
 Without a student’s written permission, Triton WILL NOT share student records with anyone but the student and appropriate college and high school representatives.
 Students who wish to share information with their parents must complete the FERPA Release Form below.

 Welcome to Triton College!
-We are excited that you've chosen to get a "jump-start" on your higher education & careers goals by enrolling in our early college credit program.
+We are excited that you have chosen to get a "jump-start" on your higher education & careers goals by enrolling in our early college credit program.
 This section contains some helpful information and resources for first-time students, returning students, and graduating high school seniors with Dual Credit coursework.

 Congrats!
 You've completed registration and now you're all set to prepare for the semester ahead.
 Our Dual Credit New Student Orientation Guide will get you up-to-speed on student expectations, academic resources, your Triton Student Accounts, and a wealth of other information that will help you navigate a successful and positive first-time college experience!